producer // cellist // multi-instrumentalist // composer

 Sonikwell™

-A unique, wellness experience providing deep relaxation, emotional release, and rejuvenation through mindfully crafted compositions.
+A unique, sonic experience providing deep relaxation, emotional release, and rejuvenation through mindfully crafted compositions.